 Archives and Special Collections holds internationally-significant collections of rare books, personal papers and periodicals from Latin America, the Caribbean and Spain.

 The Latin American Newspapers collection includes approximately 2000 titles of the Latin American and Caribbean newspapers.
 The collection is strongest for the late nineteenth century and contains newspapers from virtually every country of Latin America and the Caribbean.
-The most notable portion of the collection is represented by newspapers from Bolivia.
+The most notable portion of the collection is represented by newspapers from Bolivia and Peru.
 Twenty-nine cities of Bolivia are represented with major holdings from the cities of La Paz and Cochabamba.
-The most notable portion of the collection is represented by newspapers from Bolivia and Peru.
-The Spanish Periodical and Newspapers collection is another very important collection, collected by the late Duque de T’Serclaes, the collection spans three centuries.
+The Spanish Periodical and Newspapers collection is another specialized research collection.
+Collected by the late Duque de T’Serclaes, the collection spans three centuries.
 The bulk of the materials cover the years 1800-1840 and include a wide variety of topics about Spain and Latin America.

 Of particular interest are approximately 300 Mexican broadsides consisting mainly of governmental decrees, proclamations, and circulars from the first half of the nineteenth century.
 This collection includes documents on such subjects as the economy, farming, elections, and military and ecclesiastical communications.
 Also included is a manuscript hacienda account book of the Marquesa de Apartado from 1850.

 Arjona Collection: Jaime Homero Arjona, a former chair of the Spanish Section in the Department of Modern and Classical Languages, donated his extensive collection of 1st editions and other rare books of novels and plays from Spanish writers such as Lope de Vega and Calderon de la Barca.
 Digitized items related to Spanish playwright and poet Lope de Vega can be found in the CTDA repository.